© Università degli Studi di Padova - Credits: HCE Web agency

 Please notice that non-Italian candidates have to comply with some specific rules: detailed information is available at

-From May 16th 2016 the assessment results will be published on
+The assessment results will be published on

 No specific certificate is required.
 Each candidate however must be aware that all classes are taught in English and that also written assignments and the thesis will be written in English.
 Moreover, by the end of the first year students will have to pass a B2 level test of English.

-Information on fees are available at:
+Information are available at:

 The amount depends on the student’s ISEE (Equivalent Economic Status Index), which is based on his/her personal and family income.
 You will be assisted to fill in the forms necessary for the determination of you ISEE.
 The student’s citizenship does not affect the fees’ amount.